How To Take CBD Tincture Under Your Tongue

 #1.
 Choose your CBD oil drops

 Remember how we said that the world of CBD products is somewhat of a treasure-trove?
-Well, take your pick of oil - whether that tincture has less CBD in it or more than your average tincture.
+Well, take your pick of oil - whether that's a Delta 8 tincture, a tincture that has less CBD in it, or a tincture with more CBD than your average.

 And feel free to consult your doctor on the particular product you're interested in using.
 Especially if you have questions about a specific medical condition.